ejmastnak/ejmastnak.github.io/notes/arch/basics/usb.md

   udisksctl power-off -b /dev/sdb
   ```
   Again, note that `udisksctl unmount` uses the device's data partition (e.g. `/dev/sdb2`) while `udisksctl power-off` uses the device itself (e.g. `/dev/sdb`).

+### File systems

+The `mount` command should detect the USB drive's file system and use the appropriate library if needed.
+See e.g. [https://wiki.archlinux.org/title/NTFS-3G](https://wiki.archlinux.org/title/NTFS-3G): the `mount` command should know to use the `ntfs` file system after an installation of `ntfs-3g`.